Protocentral/protocentral_healthypi_v4/docs/operating_healthypiv4.md

 #### Explore with two modes

 Now switching between two different modes in the HealthyPi v4 is  made simple.
-You have to just slide the mode selection switch to experience the features hidden under the two modes, the default mode will be HPi3 mode and another is the wearable mode.Check out the below video for mode selection tutorial.
+You have to just slide the mode selection switch to experience the features hidden under the two modes, the default mode will be HPi3 mode and another is the wearable mode.
+Check out the below video for mode selection tutorial.

 #### Choice for connectivity